crespohector/welcome-to-mod-7/kanbanBoardWalkthrough.md

 - Enhances flexibility

 ## Example of using a Kanban board
 There are different implementations of using Kanban boards based on the team's requirements and workflow.
-The example below provides a simple template based on the user story perspective on how you can organize your Kanban board for your capstone project.
+The link below provides a simple template on how you can organize your Kanban board for your capstone project.
+Note that each card item inside the column can be clicked, and will have checkboxes based in the form of user stories.
+You can also convert the card item into a GitHub issue.
 This template is recommended to follow for capstone projects or should at least inspire ways to improve your own version of a Kanban board.

 [Example of a Kanban board](https://github.com/users/crespohector/projects/13/views/2)